jow-/ucode/docs/debugger.md

 `PAUSED`/`SOURCE_RANGE`/backtrace frame - only the coordinates.
 A client that wants to display source has two options:

-- **It already has the file** (the common IDE case: the project is checked out locally and the file may already be open in an editor buffer) - just use its own copy, keyed by the `file` string from any location payload.
-  No round-trip to the server needed at all.
+- **It already has the file** - the common case either way debugging is actually done: fully locally (client and target share a filesystem, e.g.
+  `-x`/`udbg <pid>` on the same box) or from a development checkout against a remote target (the *client*, not the target, has the real/better source access - think a stripped production device).
+Either way the client should try reading the file itself first, keyed by the `file` string from any location payload, and never needs a round-trip to the server for it. `udbg` does this (see `-s`/`--srcdir` below for path mapping when the reported path doesn't exist as-is locally).
-- **It doesn't** (a plain remote CLI client with no local checkout) - send `SOURCE {"file":"..."}` and use the returned raw `text`.
-If the server itself has no source available either (running precompiled bytecode with no embedded source and no matching local file), `text` is `null` and `error` explains why - this lets a client that *does* have a local copy fall back to it instead of showing a misleading blank buffer.
+- **It doesn't** (no local access at all) - send `SOURCE {"file":"..."}` and use the returned raw `text`.
+If the server itself has no source available either (running precompiled bytecode with no embedded source and no matching local file), `text` is `null` and `error` explains why.

+`udbg` implements this as: try the exact reported path; if that fails and `-s DIR`/`--srcdir DIR` was given, try `DIR/<basename of the reported path>`; only then fall back to asking the server.

 ---